wicorn29/DSU/README.md

 ## Support

 Have questions or need help?
-Feel free to open an [Issue](https://github.com/username/DSU/issues) or contact us at support@example.com.
+Feel free to open an [Issue](https://github.com/username/DSU/issues).

 ---